What is Python?

 Python - Regular Expressions

-regular expression is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.
+A regular expression is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.
 Regular expressions are widely used in UNIX world.

 The module re provides full support for Perl-like regular expressions in Python.
 The re module raises the exception re.error if an error occurs while compiling or using a regular expression.